 We are now selling the Limited Edition Posters at the OPACC office during regular open hours!

 The text shown above is not on the actual poster…Art © 2021 OPACC

 Tues – Sat – noon to 4 pm – 1715 Bay Ave, Ocean Park

 Cash or Check only – Posters are $20 and proceeds benefit OPACC’s Infrastructure Fund

 Please call the office ~ 360-665-4448 ~ with any questions or drop by!

 Statewide Indoor Mask Mandate For All Starting August 23

 Outdoor gatherings over 500 require masks to be worn by all attendees as of September 13, 2021.

-Burn Ban in effect at all Washington state parks
+Burn Ban in effect at many Washington State Parks

-Beach Safety Information It may be hot and look like a beach in Southern California but the waters along the peninsula are very different.
-Cold water temperatures, strong rip currents and an uneven bottom makes the water dangerous.
+Beach Safety Information Cold water temperatures, strong rip currents and an uneven bottom makes the water dangerous.
 Be informed so you can make safe decisions.
 Tide information also found via this LINK.